rajivrnyc/clinic-management-system/README.md

 - Added a command to generate a visual representation of clinic map as a buffered image. v3.4
-- Added a command to list clinical staff members along with the number of patients that they have ever been assigned.
+- Added a command to list clinical staff members along with the number of patients that they have ever been assigned. v4.0
+- Added necessary reset() command to the model which allows for clearing of all of the records stored in the model.
+- Added a new controller which inherits from controller v3.0 to implement a command design pattern for the functions of the view specifically. v4.1
+- Created the a MasterView which served as a JFrame which housed a space for JPanels that would represent the AboutPage as well as the view of the clinic.
+- The Master view has function to switch JPanel when showing a different parts of the view.
+Added rollback design to demonstrate transfer of control to controller once user input is detected. v4.2
+- Created the ClinicLayoutPage which is the visual representatioon of the view provided as a JPanel that is stored within the MasterView JFrame and accessed by MasterView via the switchPanel method within the masterview. v4.3
+- Added command design pattern for the controller so that the handling of the controllers functions is isolated in seperate single purpose classes. v4.4
+- Implemented the duties of each command class.

 ### Assumptions